NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/SkinSurfaceSegmentationForNousnav/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. Leverage the existing SkinSegmentator Slicer extension as template
+1. Leverage the existing TotalSegmentator Slicer extension as template
 2. Create a small database that can be shared to test the algorithm in different settings
 3. Discuss with the NousNav development team for its integration